shreve/tui/readme.md

  * Setting the output mode of the terminal for easy ANSI code interaction

 There are more features in the works to quickly develop interface components.
-Currently in dev is a table for rendering generic tabular data.

 ## Usage